 Chicken thighs are frugal and full of flavour.
 They also remain moist after roasting, unlike chicken breasts which can dry out.
 This makes them my first choice for a dish of this type.
 As the chicken cooks, the marinade forms a delicious coating, and all the juices mix and thicken to make a rich gravy.

 For best value, buy a whole chicken.
 You get so much more for your money.
 Use the carcass for stock and freeze some of the meat if there is too much to use right away – why not try these Easy Freeze-Ahead Chicken Kebabs?
 If you have cooked leftovers, use them for the next night’s dinner in pasta or in this easy Healthy Coronation Chicken.

-Serve Honey Mustard Chicken Thighs with rice, couscous, mashed potato, or a hunk of crusty bread to soak up the delicious juices.
+Serve Honey Mustard Chicken Thighs with rice, couscous, mashed potato, rice, or a hunk of crusty bread to soak up the delicious juices.
 You can dress this dish up or down.
 Use boned chicken thighs and bake in a pretty china dish for a dinner party, or keep it simple for a weekday supper.
 Leftovers freeze well and can be reheated in either the microwave or the oven.

 Why Make Honey Mustard Chicken Thighs

 - There is barely any prep aside from slicing an onion.
 No need to fry ingredients off before cooking.